 In addition, some research suggests that suppressing your emotions can be damaging to your own emotional well-being.
 When you grey rock someone, you have to conceal or disconnect yourself from your feelings.
 Over time, this might make it difficult to express your feelings and connect with other people in your life, too.

 While the grey rock technique can be effective in the short-term, it isn’t something that you should try to do on a long-term basis.
-If this method doesn’t work for you, you should try to find other ways to deal with the toxic people in your life.
+If this method doesn’t work for you, you should try to find other ways to deal with the emotional abuse from toxic people in your life.

 “This method is a great tool in dealing with difficult individuals in one’s life.
 However, the more it’s implemented, the more a disconnect can happen.
 This method requires one to shut off their emotions.
 If implemented too often, dissociation and a disconnect to self can occur.”